guptashrey/LLM-Training-and-Fine-tuning/README.md

 Due to the unsupervised nature of the data, there is no ground truth to evaluate the performance of the pre-trained and fine-tuned LLMs.
 However, the performance of the pipeline can be evaluated by asking questions to the pipeline and checking if the answer returned by the pipeline is relevant to the question asked.

 ### **Manual Qualitative Evaluation**
-A list of 50 questions were asked to the Duke ChatBot pipeline and the answers returned by the pipeline were evaluated manually.
+A list of 50 questions were asked to the pre-trained/fine-tuned LLMs and the answers returned by the pipeline were evaluated manually.
 Each answer was evaluated on a scale of 0 to 3 as follows:
 - 0: The answer is not relevant to the question asked
 - 1: No answer is returned by the pipeline
 - 2: The answer is partially relevant to the question asked
 - 3: The answer is relevant to the question asked

-Based on the evaluation of different pipelines, the following table shows the performance of the Duke ChatBot pipeline:
+Based on the evaluation, the following table shows the performance of the different models:

 | Pipeline | Incorrect Answer | No Answer | Partially Relevant Answer | Fully Relevant Answer |
 | --- | :---: | :---: | :---: | :---: |